bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 ## 🗂️ Sprint Task Lists
 ### To Do
 - [ ] Improve the feedback for payment of life at toss's start.
 Maybe having Charon's hand move over to grab the fragments, then slam down to flip the coins, or something like that.
 Even adding a slight delay might help.
 This slam should have a more basic effect than the malice slam.
-- [ ] Add a floating label effect for the lift loss when Charon takes life for ante.
 - [ ] When Charon goes to slam, make him raise his hands slightly first.
+- [ ] Apply vignette to death effect too.
+Oscillate blue eyes closed/open (more extreme vignette)
+- [ ] During Obol flip, change Vignette color to purple (use different layer for this probably).
+- [ ] Improve vignette shader appearance - see ChatGPT conversation. https://chatgpt.com/c/6861fe0a-3854-8013-be5f-4e63eea6ccc0
 ### In Progress
-- [ ] Add a life-loss vignette effect.
-It should be a red tint around the screen edge, in a circular pattern.
-Whenever you lose life, flash the vignette - more dramatic the lower on life you are.
-Only start applying when life is below half.
-- [ ] When you are very low on life, the vignette should stay visible (but slight), with a pulsing effect.
-- [ ] Apply vignette to death effect too.
-Oscillate eyes closed/open (more extreme vignette)
+- [ ] Need to fade in the life and soul labels a bit earlier I think, otherwise it looks a bit weird with the initial +100 popup... idk.
+- [x] Add a floating label effect for the life loss when Charon takes life for ante.
 ### Done
 - [x] Extend and improve Thunderstorm sound.
 - [x] Building Blocks 2 - Bass - 7's & The Octave